FliegendeWurst/KIT-ILIAS-downloader/README.md

 username
 password
 ```

+When running the downloader multiple times in a short period of time, you may want to use the `--keep-session` flag.
+If specified, the downloader will save and restore session cookies (`.iliassession` file in the output directory).

 ### Renaming course names (0.2.24+)
 If you'd like to avoid unwieldy course names (e.g. "24030 – Programmierparadigmen"), you can create a `course_names.toml` file in the output directory.
 It should contain the desired mapping of course names to folder names, e.g.: